CeonJones/precision_delivery/README.md

-# Precision-Deleivery Packer
+# Precision-Delivery Packer
-This repo is package for precision-delivery using ROS2 ecosystem
+This repo is package for precision-delivery using ROS2 ecosystem.